 “[Some] legislators are using this as an opportunity to try to pick apart the whole system, questioning if we should even have compensatory aid at all,” Honigs said.
 “Without this, it could cause the collapse of many school districts.”

 CHPS Superintendent Zena Stenvik has also argued that since Heights has had to cut the budget seven out of the eight past years, the district can’t handle even more.
 It has also been said that the U.S. Department of Education has been decreasing the amount of federal funds available in Minnesota, which will affect Heights eventually.
-Just to see how severe recent cuts were, remember that all three CHPS elementary schools used to have deans and assistant principals, but the budget hasn’t allowed for these positions in addition to the principal role.
+To see how severe recent cuts were, remember that all three CHPS elementary schools used to have deans and assistant principals, but the budget hasn’t allowed for these positions in addition to the principal role.

 “It’s important to understand that decisions made at the state Capitol can have serious impacts on our students,” Stenvik said.
 “I was shocked and frustrated to learn that the lawmakers’ attempt to help schools by eliminating the Educational Benefits paperwork would actually cause our school district to lose funding. [$3.7 million] is a huge amount for us.
 Over the last several years, we have had to make difficult financial decisions in order to maintain a balanced budget.
 We have been careful stewards of our public school dollars and have been doing a nice job recovering from the pandemic-era losses.
 I am hopeful that the Minnesota legislators have a clear understanding of the issue at hand and will do the right thing to support our students.”